nienow/sn-extension-api/README.md

 ### Custom Note Metadata

-You can store metadata separately from the note text:
+You can store metadata separately from the note text.
+This data can be any object (it does not need to be a string like the text).

 ```javascript
 // get metadata